 "Squirt - Part IV: BHE, FHE, and pivot-length calibration" (BD, November, 2007) explains and illustrates back-hand english (BHE), front-hand english (FHE), a cue's natural pivot length, and advice for selecting a break cue.

-Here's a procedure recommended by Colin Colenso for measuring a cue's natural pivot length:
+The following video demonstrates a recommended procedure for measuring a cue's natural pivot length:

-A demonstration can be found in this clip from Disc II of The Video Encyclopedia of Pool Shots:
+Another procedure is demonstrated in this clip from Vol. II of The Video Encyclopedia of Pool Shots:

 "Squirt - Part IV: BHE, FHE, and pivot-length calibration" (BD, November, 2007) also presents a simple procedure for measuring the natural pivot length for a cue; although, throw is more of a factor in these measurements.
 The procedure in the article yields more of an "effective pivot length," which compensates for both squirt and throw.
 This pivot length will be longer than the actualy natural pivot length.

 With a bridge length well matched to the natural pivot length of a shaft, the effects of any stroke swoop (intentional or unintentional) can be canceled by the resulting squirt (cue ball deflection), resulting in a straight shot.
 This can be particularly useful with a break cue, where stroking errors are more likely at the fast speeds used.
 For more info, see Diagram 4 in "Squirt - Part IV: BHE, FHE, and pivot-length calibration" (BD, November, 2007) and break shot technique and equipment advice.